weplan-analytics/weplan-sdk-flutter-plugin/README.md

 and enable the sdk

-    WeplanSdk.enable(); // Note that this will request location permission if it isn't granted
+    WeplanSdk.enable("YOUR_CLIENT_ID", "YOUR_CLIENT_SECRET"); // Note that this will request location permission if it isn't granted

 ## FAQ
 ### Disable sdk